Bokashi

 Bokashi has the potential addresses the many pitfalls (rodents, contamination, weeds) that we’ve seen shutter community compost sites across Milwaukee.
 It can be done on a small scale – even a person’s backyard.
 We’ll pilot this at our compost site in Milwaukee’s Garden District: 4100 S 6th St, Milwaukee, WI 53221.

-We anticipate 2025 being a year of learning, failing, testing, and troubleshootingAs always, we’ll create a “train the trainer” model to scale up.
+We anticipate 2025 being a year of learning, failing, testing, and troubleshooting.
+We’ll create a “train the trainer” model to scale up.
 Our trainings have always been free and available in person, and we’ll document our process on the web/social media so you can do this too.
+As always — the finished compost will be free to the community.
+Bokashi families will get first dibs on that!

-Follow us and join in the fun!
+Follow us and join in the fun.
 Just want to learn more?
 Sign up here to volunteer AND learn at the same time.
 Starting Spring 2025, you can also see our events calendar in Facebook for upcoming happenings.

 Bokashi inspiration: